Paris Travel Guide (2023): What to Expect

 - The Opera Garnier may be splendid on the inside, but the front is covered up by a huge billboard.
 The facade is undergoing renovation and the project will not be completed by the 2024 Olympics.

 - As you likely know, Notre Dame was destroyed in a fire in April of 2019.
 At the time French President Macron promised it would be completed by the time the Paris Olympics open in 2024.
-Construction is on-track and in 2023 the spire will be going up (no confirmed date at the time of writing).
-Notre Dame “should” open for the Olympics although complete restoration will not be done until 2025.
+December 2023 the spire went up.
+But Notre Dame will not be done until December 2024.

-- If you are interested in seeing some of the relics that were saved in the fire, the Louvre will have them on special display during the fall of 2023.
+- If you are interested in seeing some of the relics that were saved in the fire, the Louvre will have them on special display.

 - Started in 2022, the Place de Catalunya in the 14th arrondissement began an ambitious project to develop an urban forest with greenery and vegetated sidewalks.
 Impact, there are closures of sidewalks and streets in the area.